-Following are the Cruising World and Sailing World Rules for Boat of the Year 2009.
+Following are the rules for Cruising World’s 2010 Boat of the Year contest.
 Please read carefully and contact us if you have any questions.

 1. Entry Deadline